 is co-author, with Judy Greene, of Local Democracy on ICE: Why State and Local Government have no Business in Federal Immigration Enforcement.
 Ms. Shahani is a co-founder and board cof Families for Freedom (FFF), a multi-ethnic defense network by and for immigrants facing deportation.
 FFF has provided direct support to over 1,000 immigrant families, and trained hundreds of community groups across the country on deportation defense.
 Ms. Shahani contributes to local media including the “War on Immigrants Report” for WBAI/Pacifica Radio, Caribbean Life, and Manhattan Neighborhood Network.
 She is an Advisory Board Member of Northern Manhattan Coalition for Immigrant Rights.
 Previously she was an advocate with the National Immigration Project of the National Lawyers Guild, and a Board Member of Citizens and Immigrants for Equal Justice.
 She also received a Union Square Award and a New Voices Fellowship.

-was an Open Society Institute Soros Justice Advocacy Fellow and is a research consultant at Justice Strategies.
+was an Open Society Institute Soros Justice Advocacy Fellow and is a senior research and policy consultant at Justice Strategies.
 As an OSI Fellow she developed a ‘research to action’ initiative that resulted in child welfare reform, affecting over one million children whose parents are incarcerated.
 Ms. Allard's research and advocacy efforts encompass a broad range of topics, with a particular focus on the impact of criminal justice policies on low-income women and women of color.